 Did you enjoy apples and peanut butter as a child?

-*Warning: Not all ovens cook the same and some older ovens may not heat evenly.
-Check your cookies half way through baking and rotate the sheet if half the cookies are baking faster than the other half.
+*Warning: Not all ovens cook the same and some ovens may not heat evenly.
+Check your cookies half way through baking and rotate the sheet if needed.

 - 1/1/2 cups Flour

 - 2 cups Old Fashioned Oats

 - 1/2 Tsp.
 Salt, (Just enough to bring out the flavors of the other ingredients)

 - 3/4 cups Butter, (Equals a stick and a half of butter)

 - 2 Eggs

 - 1 cup Granulated Sugar

 - 1 large Apple, (or 2 small ones) I use Granny Smith, I like the tartness.

 - 1 cup Raisins, (Optional)